Jumner/TuringVscode/README.md

 	</ul>
 </div>

+Note that I am no longer actively working on the project and so there wont be any versions for a while.
+If anyone makes a pull request I will probably accept it once I get around to checking on this project.
+In the meantime, I hope this extension makes your turing experience just a little better.

 ---

 ## Requirements

 - You must have OpenTuring installed and linked in settings for debugging to work.
 - Wine must be installed if you're on Mac/Linux for debugging to work.

 #### Dev

 Start by cloning the repository